AlgyJr/ios_guides/Swift-Intermediate.md

 ## Enums

-Enums may also have methods.
+Enums may also have methods and conform to protocols.

 ```
 enum HomeworkState {